alvinchong-sf/google-cloud-associate-cloud-engineer/notes/notes06.md

         4. Lowest priority
     2. Subnet Route
         1. Routes that define paths to each subnet in the VPC.
-        2. Each subnet has aat least one subnet route whose destination matches the primary IP range of the subnet
+        2. Each subnet has at least one subnet route whose destination matches the primary IP range of the subnet
         3. When a subnet is created, a corresponding subnet route is created for both primary and secondary IP range
         4. Cannot delete a subnet route unless you modify or delete the subnet
 2. Custom Routes